NREL/turbine-models/docs/source/2019ORCost_NREL_Reference_12MW_222.rst

 | IEC Class              |                         | N/A            |
 +------------------------+-------------------------+----------------+

-Note: This turbine model was also used in NREL's 2019 Annual Technology Baseline.
+This turbine model originates from a 2019 NREL Technical Report [#musial2020]_ and was also used in NREL's 2019 Annual Technology Baseline [#atb2020]_.

 ===========
 Power curve